What We Do

 The work of the BID is split into 4 “theme groups”, each playing its part in achieving the overall aim of creating a world-class city.
 The theme groups are chaired by members of the local business community and theme group members come from a range of organisations, all interested in achieving the aims of the business plan.
 Each group is allocated an annual budget and members are responsible for overseeing projects that will benefit Southampton’s business community.

-See below the Aims and Achievements of each Theme Group.
-Visit this page, to see the latest Year 8 Business Plan to see the projects for 2024/2025.
+See below the current activity and achievements of each Theme Group.
+View our Year 10 Business Plan to see the projects for 2026/2027.

 -